A Complete Guide to Pontoon Boat Sea Legs

 There are a few alternatives available to you:

 What’s the drawback?
-The pontoons will not be protected from mold or algae using this procedure.
+The pontoons will not be protected from mould or algae using this procedure.
 It’s also possible that it won’t protect you from injuries caused by bashing your head against the dock’s side.
 Make sure you have a solid pontoon cover to safeguard your boat if you go this way.

-2) Use a trailer “ Tow your boat to and from the water by loading it onto your trailer.
+2) Use a trailer.
+“Tow your boat to and from the water by loading it onto your trailer.

 How Many Sea Legs Your Pontoon Needs